IntekSolutions/-domain_classification_alas/README.md

 Data was reported from users living in 17 separate counties.
 16 of those counties are in Aceh Tenggara.
 The other location was Berastagi in North Sumatra.

-Interestingly, about 4.8% of the data is reported as coming from Batak, Javanese, and Gayo speakers.
+Interestingly, about 6.1% of the data is reported as coming from Batak, Javanese, and Gayo speakers.
 Southeast Aceh is very diverse and each of these ethnic groups is present.
-There is also linguistic similarity between Alas and Gayo and Batak in particular.
+There is also linguistic similarity between Alas and Gayo and Alas and Batak in particular.

 |Ethnicity|Number of sentences|Number of People|
 |---|---|---|